microsoft/ApplicationInsights-JS-Mezzurite/README.md

     This is the applicationinsights Plugin for the Mezzurite Timing tool.
 This plugin enables mezzurtie timings to be sent to your Applicaiton Insight log storage.

 # Getting Started

-    1. Enable application insights in your azure subscriptioing (TODO Add link to doc)
+    1. Enable application insights in your azure subscriptioin
+    2. Include the Applicaiton Insights Web Sku in your page @microsoft/applicationinsights-web
-    2. Pull in Mezzurite and instrement your site with it (TODO Add Link to mezzurite)
+    3. Pull in Mezzurite and instrement your site with it @microsoft/mezzurite
-    3. Include the plugin in a script tag (TODO add link to plugin cdn drop).

     4. Update your Applicaiton insights setup code with:

         ```
-        var aIM = new ApplicationInsightsMezzurite.MezzuritePlugIn();
+        var aIMz = new ApplicationInsightsMezzurite.MezzuritePlugIn();

-        var sdkInstance ...
+        // Next you create a config object to pass to application insights.
-        {
+        var config { instrumentationKey: "YOUR_KEY_GOES_HERE",
-            instrumentationKey: "Use your key here",
-            extensions : [aIM]
+                     extension : [aIMz]
-        }
-        ...
+                    };

+        // Finally replace the { instrumentationKey: "YOUR_KEY_GOES_HERE" } object in the Application Insights code with the above config object.
+This works for either the npm version or the snippet version.
         ```

-    5. You can find your data in your Azure Telemetry in the PageviewPerformance event, in the properties tag under data.baseData.
+    Once hooked in, you can see your data in the BrowserTimings Object in Azure's Applicaiton Insights data tables.

 # Build

     ```
     npm run build
-    ```

-# Test

-    TODO Add tests
-    ```
-    npm run test
     ```

 # Contributing